ruthiep/Queue-Manager/README.md

-Additional Requirements
+Additional Requirements:

-- How to handle Groups?
+- How to handle Groups, if at all?  could just enter 1 student's name for the whole group, or could have groups table that lists student members, or could have group name as student name...